Out and About

 - Boscastle and Tintagel – there’s even a museum of witchcraft and magic at Boscastle!

-- Dairyland Farm Park and Lappa Valley Railway at Newquay – great for little ones
+- Lappa Valley Railway at Newquay – great for little ones

-- Daymer Bay – fabulous and spacious dog friendly beach – walk to the Blue Tomato cafe and Rock beach!
+- Daymer Bay – fabulous and spacious dog friendly beach – walk to Rock beach

 - Eden Project and the Lost Gardens of Heligan